 - B. Explain to the athlete that you would like to ask them a few questions about their eyes. - 1.
 Have you ever had your eyes tested?
 If they say, "at school", let them know that school screenings are not exams.
 Explain that we would like to know if they have ever been to an eye doctor.
 If the answer is "No," check the box marked never.
 If the answer is "I do not know," check the box marked unknown.
 If the Athlete answers "Yes," ask how long ago and check the appropriate box.
+If the athlete is unsure of whether they have had an exam or when please indicated "unknown".

+History

+Ŵh en was your last eye exam?

+0 Less than 1 year

+1-3 years

+0 More than 3 years

+0 Never

+0 Unknown

-- 2. Do you wear glasses or contact lenses?
-If no, check the no box and move to the next question.
+2. Do you wear glasses or contact lenses?
+If they do not wear either, check the no box and move to the next question.
 If yes, check all the boxes that apply.

+Do you wear corrective lenses (glasses or contacts)?
+O No O Yes ☐ Standard Rx Sports Rx Contact lenses Full time I Near only Far only - O Soft O Hard

-If they are wearing glasses, ask them if they use them for sports or if they wear that pair all the time.
-Do they wear them for seeing objects up close or for far away?
-If they have glasses but did not bring them, ask if they are broken.
-If they are not broken, investigate why they are not wearing them.
+- If they are wearing glasses, ask them if the glasses for everyday wearing? - Or if they wear that pair for sports.
+Also, ask if they have sports glasses as well.
+Some athletes have both regular glasses and sports goggles. - Next inquire if they use them all the time.
+If so, then check and "full time" - If they do not wear them all the time ask them if they wear them for seeing objects up close (looking at books) or for far away (seeing the TV orlooking across the street)? - If they have glasses but did not bring them, ask where they are.
+Sometimes they are close by and can be retrieved.
+If they are not, ask if they are lost or broken. - If they are not broken, investigate why they are not wearing them.

 Briefly record their responses.
-This will aid in determining whether new glasses will be recommended. - 3.
-Do you have any problems with your eyes?
+This will aid in determining whether new glasses will be recommended.

+3. Do you have any problems with your eyes?
 Difficulty seeing?
-Blurred vision?
 Headaches?
 Are your eyes sensitive to light?
 Do you ever see double (2)?
-Check all that apply. - 4.
-Ask the athlete if they have ever had injuries, surgery, or infections of their eyes.
-Once again, write the answer in brief terms, ex: eye turn surgery, styes.
+Use simple examples to explain.
+Check all that apply.

-Do you experience any of the following Difficulty seeing Far
+Do you experience any of the following

-When was your last eye exam?
-Near

-O Less than 1 year - Headaches
+Difficulty seeing: 🗆 Far Near

+Headaches

-O 1-3 years Sensitivity to light
+Sensitivity to light

-O More than 3 years Double vision

-O Never 🗆 Far

-O Unknown □ Near

-Do you wear correc O Yes O No tive lenses (gla asses or contacts)?
-Have you ever had an:

-□ Standard Rx Full timeFar only □ Near only□ Sport

-Surgery Details:

-□ Sports Rx □ Full time □ Sport

-□ Infection Details:

-Contact lenses O Soft O RGP
+Double vision: E Far Near

 C. Indicate whether the athlete is wearing glasses or contact lenses during the screening by checking the appropriate box.
-If they are presenting without glasses or contacts, check without Rx.
+If they are presenting without glasses or contacts, check without

+Rx.
 If they are wearing glasses, check the box that says with Rx.
 If they are wearing contact lenses, check the box to the left of with contact lenses.

-Screening Please check one: O Without Rx O With Rx O With contact lenses
+Please check what is worn during screening: O Without Glasses O With Glasses O With contact lenses

 - D. Before sending the athlete to the next screening station, please review the identifying information to make certain that it is completely filled out and is legible.
 Please be neat and make certain to mark all of the appropriate boxes. - E. Tell the athlete that they are ready to begin the vision screening.
-Direct them to the first station, which is lensometry and pupillary distance.
+Direct them to the first station. - F. If you are using the tablet for data collection, follow the same guidelines.